MicrosoftDocs/Viva/Viva/glint/setup/manager-effectiveness-survey.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 06/26/2024
+ms.date: 10/17/2024
 ---

 # Set up a Viva Glint Manager Effectiveness Survey

 Microsoft Viva Glint’s Manager Effectiveness Survey helps develop stronger managers through frequent team feedback and data-driven insights specific to each manager.
 Glint uses this data to provide managers with action plans to improve their effectiveness.
 These plans include learning resources and tracking tools.
+Manager Effectiveness surveys lay the foundation for seamless assessment, analytics, and action planning across the complete manager experience.

-As a part of Glint’s integrated employee engagement platform, Manager Effectiveness surveys lay the foundation for seamless assessment, analytics, and action planning across the complete manager experience.
+Manager Effectiveness surveys are designed to assess the performance and effectiveness of managers within an organization.
+The survey evaluates leadership skills, communication abilities, decision-making, and other managerial competencies.
+Valuable insights are collected by gathering feedback from employees who work under the manager’s supervision.
+Insights identify areas for improvement and implement strategies that enhance leadership effectiveness.
+Organizations should use survey results to address existing issues and drive positive change.
+Use cases for Manager Effectiveness Surveys include leadership development, performance improvement, and strengthening the manager-employee relationship.

-Glint provides customizable survey content that covers key areas of manager performance.
-These areas represent industry best practices including priority setting, decision making, collaboration and communication.
-They also let leaders know how well managers provide motivation, recognition, career development, and feedback to their teams.
-Each area includes best practice content and suggested actions to help managers improve.
+Glint’s Manager Effectiveness program provides action plans, learning resources, and tracking tools to support managers in improving their effectiveness.

 > [!div class="nextstepaction"]
 > [Blog - The power of management](https://techcommunity.microsoft.com/t5/viva-glint-blog/the-power-of-manager-engagement-a-proven-strategy-for-business/ba-p/4118952)